 ChatGPT Pricing Guide: Free, Go, Plus, Pro $100, Pro $200 & Alternatives [April 2026]

 ChatGPT has come a long way from being a fun AI experiment to becoming the default assistant for millions of users.
 OpenAI now offers seven ChatGPT pricing tiers in 2026, ranging from a free plan with ads to custom Enterprise contracts for large organizations.
-The biggest recent changes include the brand-new Pro $100/month tier launched April 9, 2026, the Go plan going global at $8/month (January 2026), GPT-5.4 launching across all plans (March 5, 2026), and ads appearing on Free and Go tiers in the US.
-Plus remains the most popular option at $20/month, while the split Pro lineup now covers heavy personal use at $100/month and power-user workflows at […]
+The biggest recent changes include GPT-5.5 replacing GPT-5.4 as the default flagship on April 23, 2026 (with a new GPT-5.5 Pro variant for Pro, Business, and Enterprise users), the Pro $100/month tier launched April 9, 2026, the Go plan going global at $8/month (January 2026), and ads appearing on Free and Go tiers in the US.
+Plus remains the most popular option at $20/month, while the […]

 Claude vs ChatGPT AI comparison cover for 2026, showing Anthropic Claude and OpenAI logos on an orange-to-green gradient background with soft light streaks and headline text.